 There are two types of standalone IMS data channel session:

-a) IMS session with only bootstrap data channel towards PSI, which cannot add MMTel media.
+a) IMS session with only bootstrap data channel towards PSI, MMTel media cannot be added to such sessions.

-b) IMS session with only bootstrap and application data channels towards peer UE.
+b) IMS session with only bootstrap and/or application data channels towards peer UE, MMTel media may be added to such sessions.

 In the case of b), the terminating UE sends 180 Ringing only when the terminating UE successfully downloaded the DC application indicated by the originating UE.
 The IMS data channel session is able to be answered by the terminating UE after the DC application for communication is allowed to run on the terminating UE.
 It is assumed early media is used during the process.

-NOTE 2: The alert on terminating UE for an incoming standalone IMS data channel session may occur at proper time for user concern on, e.g. incoming standalone IMS data channel session, application downloading and/or application running, etc. The terminating UE may be able to be configured by the user to automatically allow some specific performance, e.g. application downloading.
-The alert may be a ringtone accompanied with additional display of the information from application, e.g. the human readable application name, the brief introduction of the application, the required permissions of the application, etc. The detail of information shown to the user is out of scope of this specification.
+NOTE 2: The alert on terminating UE for an incoming standalone IMS data channel session may occur at proper time for user consent on, e.g. incoming standalone IMS data channel session, application downloading and/or application running, etc. The terminating UE may be able to be configured by the user to automatically allow some specific performance, e.g. application downloading.
+The alert may be a ringtone accompanied with additional display of the information for the application, e.g. the human readable application name, the brief introduction of the application, the required permissions of the application, etc. The detail of information shown to the user is out of scope of this specification.

 NOTE 3: The time between alerting the terminating user and the download of the application needs to conform to SIP Session timers.